h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you have 10,000 features, what selection strategy would you use?
 5. Compare selection strategies for low vs high dimensional data
 6. If the probability of a feature being relevant decreases exponentially with dimensionality as $P(\text{relevant}) = 0.1 \times 0.95^n$ where $n$ is the number of features, calculate the expected number of relevant features for datasets with 100, 1000, and 10000 features.
 If you need at least 5 relevant features for your model, what's the maximum dimensionality you should consider?
+7. Design a dimensionality reduction strategy before feature selection
+8. If feature relevance follows a power law distribution, how does this affect selection?
+9. How do you handle the multiple testing problem in high dimensions?
+10. Compare different screening strategies for high-dimensional data

 For a detailed explanation of this question, see [Question 18: High Dimensionality](L8_2_18_explanation.md).